 At Derby Management, we're in the business of coaching the senior management teams of our customers through various growth stages.
-Just as a point of reference, our experience at Derby Management is largely based on...
+Just as a point of reference, our experience at Derby Management is based on...

-- 40 years in business, focusing on... - Business & Strategic Planning with emerging and middle-market companies - Sales & Marketing Productivity in companies of all sizes - Senior Management Coaching at the senior team level - A current customer base of around 400 companies, largely in New England with an additional concentration in Rochester, New York - Growth companies with revenues roughlybetween \$10 and \$250 million
+- 40 years in business and multiple hundreds of customers focusing on... - o Business & Strategic Planning with emerging and middle-market companies - Sales & Marketing productivity improvement in companies of all sizes and markets - Senior Management Coaching one-on-one with C-level management - A current customer base of around 400 companies largely in New England and New York although 2023 was a year for new customers in Phoenix, Houston, Chicago, Kansas City and Tokyo. - Growth companies with revenues roughly between \$10 and \$250 million

-Prior to Derby Management, each of us spent 15 to 20 years running companies in the positions of CEO, CFO, VP of Sales and VP of Marketing in a wide variety of markets from healthcare to consumer products, from tech to no-tech, from commodity products to specialized capital goods and from physical products to professional services.
+Prior to Derby Management, each of us has spent 15 to 20 years running companies in the positions of CEO, CFO, VP of Sales and VP of Marketing in a wide variety of markets from healthcare to consumer products, from tech to no-tech, from commodity products to specialized capital goods and from physical products to professional services.

 Frequently when we begin working with a new client, we find that the company is either stuck in its growth cycle, or that it's behaving erratically, like a rudderless ship being buffeted by the crosscurrents surrounding it.
-When we suggest "Let's take a look at your current business plan," our new client's response frequently is...
+When we suggest "Let's take a look at your current business plan so that we can see how you are measuring up against your growth plan," our new client's response frequently is...
 "It's a bit out of date," or simply...
 "We don't have one."

-That situation was bad enough back in "the old days" pre-Covid.
-Now that we are working and living in a "new normal" environment of 2022, when, in fact, there is no "new normal", the issue, and better stated, the opportunity for well thought out business and sales planning is not only necessary, it's absolutely critical to our survival and growth as business managers.
+That situation was bad enough back in "the old days" of 2019 pre-Covid.
+Now that we are working and living in the "new normal" environment of 2023, when, in fact, there is no "new normal", the issue, and better stated, the opportunity for well thought out business and sales planning is not only necessary, it's absolutely critical to our survival and growth as successful 2024 business managers.